 The island of Islay is 25 miles (40km) in length and around 20 miles (32km) wide at most.
 Thanks largely to the Gulf Stream, it has a fairly temperate climate.
 It is famous for its abundant wildlife, beautiful scenery and its whisky distilleries.
 There are many golden sandy beaches that rarely have more than a couple of people on them at any one time, making them ideal for getting away from it all.

 Islay is justly famous for its malt whiskies.
-There are currently eight working distilleries on the island, several of which offer guided tours and include a free dram!
+There are currently nine working distilleries on the island, several of which offer guided tours and include a free dram!
 Those who appreciate the fine taste and variety of the Islay malts will no doubt savour a pilgrimage to the origin of their favourite tipple.

 There are many interesting historical and archaeological sites to visit on Islay.
 Kildalton Church and the famous Kildalton Cross (the best preserved high cross in Scotland) both date from around 800 A.D.
 Finlaggan, the administrative capital of the Lords of the Isles from the 14th to the 16th century, has a visitor centre which houses a number of archaeological finds and a model of how the site might have looked during its heyday.
 The Museum of Islay Life at Port Charlotte presents a fascinating insight into the social history of the island.

 Islay is a haven for birdwatchers, and has a reputation for attracting unusual birds.
 The RSPB Scotland Visitor Centre at Loch Gruinart delivers a fascinating glimpse into the bird life there and has closed circuit television providing close-up coverage of various species of Islay birds with their young.